 It features a combination probe and infrared thermometer, adjustable emissivity settings, and an auto-shutoff.

-Another potential issue is that the temperature range of the infrared thermometer only goes up to 482°F, which might not be high enough for some grilling setups.
+Another potential issue is that the temp range only goes up to 482°F, which might not be high enough for some grilling setups.

 Why buy an infrared thermometer?